gmc-code/PC-microbit-micropython/docs/extra/modules.rst

 .. py:function::  usys.implementation()

-    Object with information about the current Python implementation.
-For MicroPython, it has following attributes:
+    Object with information about the current MicroPython implementation with following attributes:

     name - string “micropython”